 Wild Air Photography is run by Douglas Noblet.
 Douglas is a Nelson BC based nature and aerial photographer and started Wild Air in 2008.
 You'll find him exploring the outdoors throughout BC and beyond.

-He is also a Commercial Pilot, and does Avalanche Control work in the winter.
+He is also a Commercial Pilot, Avalanche Professional, and Search and Rescue volunteer.

 Douglas was born in France.
 At 1 year old, he moved to Canada with his parents.
 They spent 5 years in Vancouver, before moving to the Kootenays.
 Douglas grew up in the Nelson area and spent lots of time exploring the outdoors and skiing at Whitewater.